Start main content

 • Stem cell self-renewal and differentiation in development, ageing and cancer

-• Human Islet organoid production and applications
+• Human Islet organoid production and clinical applications

 • Several postdoctoral positions are available for self-motivated fresh graduates.
 The candidates are expected to have experiences either in modern molecular biology especially single cell OMICs or strong background in Immunology, Inflammation and hand-on experiences of vaccine development.
 Candidate with experiences of human organoid will be highly appreciated.